 An NPC or organization that is working against you, or just trying to kill you, is an Enemy.
-You are responsible for determining the nature of your Enemy when you first create your character, and must explain to the GM why this Enemy is after you.
-The GM has the right to veto your choice of Enemy if it seems silly or would be too hard to fit into the campaign.
-The Enemy must know you exist, and be looking for you; when the Ragna Rok trio awoke in 1995 (p.
-19), they had no Enemies, because no one knew they were alive!
-Further, an Enemy must be personal; an opposing army in wartime isn't a soldier's enemy, because it won't make special efforts to kill that specific soldier.
-Likewise, vampires or cultists are only Enemies for BPRD members if an agent has an opponent out to get him specifically.
+You are responsible for determining the nature of your Enemy when you first create your character, and must explain to the Game Master why this Enemy is after you.
+The GM always has the right to veto your choice of Enemy if it seems silly or would be too hard to fit into the campaign.

-The point value of an Enemy is governed by his (or its) strength: the more powerful the Enemy relative to the PC, the more points he, she or it is worth as a disadvantage.
-A single above-average individual (usually created with at least half as many points as the PC) is worth -5 points.
-A single very formidable individual (created with around the same number of points as the PC) or a group of 3 to 5 significant antagonists (each with at least some ability to threaten or hurt the PC, built on about 25% of the PC's points) is worth -10 points.
-A medium-sized group (6 to 20 significant antagonists) is worth -20 points.
-A large group (20 to 1,000 people) or a medium-sized group which includes some downright extraordinary individuals, fully able to threaten the PC in a straight fight, is worth -30 points.
+The point value of an Enemy is governed by his (or its) strength: the more powerful the Enemy, the more points he, she or it is worth as a disadvantage.
+A single above-average individual (created with 50 points) is worth -5 points.
+A single very formidable individual (created with 100 points) or a group of 3 to 5 laverageL 25-point people is worth -10 points.
+A medium-sized group (6 to 20 people) is worth -20 points.
+A large group (20 to 1,000 people) or a medium-sized group which includes some formidable or superhuman individuals is worth -30 points.
 An entire government or some other utterly formidable group is worth -40 points.